Krishna006tandon/TRY-ON/RENDER_DEPLOY_STEPS.md

 5. Click **"Create Static Site"**
 6. Wait for deployment
 7. **Copy your frontend URL** (e.g., `https://tryon-frontend.onrender.com`)

+**Note**: If using Blueprint, frontend will be a Web Service (not Static Site).
+This works fine too!

 ### Step 4: Update Backend FRONTEND_URL